 Inspect all your plastic receptacles on the dash to ensure none of them are missing.
 Concentrate on the defrost bezel situated in new the gauge cluster.

 Dynamat Sound Deadening

 All engine designs have their own unique characteristics.
-It’s a good practice to investigate immediately, when you hear something that sounds a bit off.
-Unfamiliar rattles and weird noises could result in major repairs later down the line, if ignored.
+It’s a good practice to investigate immediately when you hear something that sounds a bit off.
+Unfamiliar rattles and weird noises could result in major repairs later down the line if ignored.
 Rattles like this are not normal nor should they be tolerated.
-Escalate these type of build quality and finishing complaints to Ford Customer Care.
+Escalate these types of build quality and finishing complaints to Ford Customer Care.